 |Wrestler twist||8 each side||3||30 seconds|

 A classic exercise, and a great way to train arms, shoulders, chest and core.
 The emphasis should be on keeping your shoulder blades together and your core tight to keep your body flat from shoulders to ankles (or knees if you’re using that progression).
-Keep your elbows tucked into your body so your hands are directly underneath your shoulders.

 2. Pistol Squat